 However, Brahman is not the only reality.
 In the personalist alternative, the ātma is not just consciousness (sat) but also chit (the quest for meaning) and ananda (the quest for pleasure).
 When the ātma suspends its chit and ananda quests, then it remains sat (the potential to be aware) but it loses its identity produced from the quests for meaning and pleasure.
 In such a state, the ātma is called Brahman.
 While this state is real, it is not the only possible state.
 Indeed, it is also not the original state—because the ātma is sat, chit, and ananda—although it can suspend chit and ananda by being situated only the relationship to the self.
 When the living entity is tired from the frustration of personal quests for meaning and pleasure, and he is unaware that this quest can be fulfilled in other, eternal ways—he pursues Advaita.

 The Relation of Meaning and Happiness to God

-The personalist position is that the quest for meaning and happiness are eternal, and they seek meaning and pleasure in different ways, which makes them unequal.
+The personalist position is that the quest for meaning and happiness is eternal, and they seek meaning and pleasure in different ways, which makes them unequal.
 This inequality creates a hierarchy of souls, rooted in a Supreme Soul.
 In short, God is unknown if we discard our quests for meaning and pleasure, and Advaita doesn’t accept a personal God because it also rejects personal meaning and pleasure.

 But God is understood when we seek the ultimate meaning and pleasure.
 The quest for meaning and pleasure can take us to the culmination in the source of all meaning and pleasure.
-Those who reject God, must remain content with limited meaning and pleasure.
+Those who reject God must remain content with limited meaning and pleasure.